Are support and updates included?

 How can I revert to an older version of CameraRC Deluxe

-You may want to revert to an older version of CameraRC Deluxe either because you have encountered a defect in the latest version or if your license key has expired for updates and you have installed a new version and are getting an error message.
+You may want to revert to an older version of CameraRC Deluxe if you encounter a defect in the latest version

 See the Reverting To A Prior Version web page for instructions on reverting to an older version.